box/box-python-sdk-gen/docs/terms_of_services.md

 ### Returns

-This function returns a value of type `Task`.
+This function returns a value of type `TermsOfService`.

 Returns a new task object